Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 15 Agustus 2025 01.42.49 UTC
+- WIB: Jumat, 15 Agustus 2025 02.23.19 UTC
-- WITA: Jumat, 15 Agustus 2025 02.42.49 UTC
+- WITA: Jumat, 15 Agustus 2025 03.23.19 UTC
-- WIT: Jumat, 15 Agustus 2025 03.42.49 UTC
+- WIT: Jumat, 15 Agustus 2025 04.23.19 UTC

 Kutipan Inspiratif:
-"Friendship is a mercury drop.
-If it is dropped.
-Impossible to recollect.
-So do not drop your friends!!!!"
+"You're going to fail your way to success, you have nothing to be ashamed of so keep your head up.
+It’s much easier to come up with excuses of why you can't do it.
+If you do what is easy your life will be hard."

-Kategori: friendship
+Kategori: motivational